intermine/im-docs/docs/get-started/tutorial/webapp.rst

 You should see your new logo in the top left corner of your webapp.
 If you don't, try clearing your browser's cache.

-ant targets
+clean
 ^^^^^^^^^^^^^^^^^^^^^^

 If your changes are still not being reflected in your webapp, add the `clean` target:

 .. code-block:: bash

-	$ ant clean; ant default remove-webapp release-webapp
+	$ ./gradlew clean; ./gradlew cargoRedeployRemote

 This removes all temporary directories so you are certain your new files are being used.
-The `clean-all` target removes temporary directories from all dependencies as well.

-See :doc:`/system-requirements/software/ant/` for a list of all ant targets.
+See :doc:`/system-requirements/software/gradle/` for a list of all available Gradle tasks.

 Subtitle and Release version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^